clayne/NQS_NamedQuicksaves/README.md

 6. Open cheat engine and open `SkyrimSE.exe`.

-7. Enable the `Hex` box and scane for the hash using `Scan Type: Exact Value` and `Value Type: 4 Bytes`.
+7. Enable the `Hex` box and scan for the hash using `Scan Type: Exact Value` and `Value Type: 4 Bytes`.

 8. Copy all green addresses to the addresslist.